wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

 Represents a registered transceiver in the GMP Router.

 - **bump**: Bump seed for PDA derivation
-- **id**: Unique ID of the transceiver within the integrator's context
+- **index**: Unique index of the transceiver that corresponds to it's position in the registered_transceivers in IntegratorConfig account
 - **integrator_program_id**: The program ID of the Integrator
 - **address**: Public key of the transceiver's address